Beachamwell: Ruined church of St John

 The ruin is in a field south of St John's Farm.
 There is no public access, although it is visible at a distance from the lane.

-What remains is the tower, and a fragment of the north wall of the nave, which is the same as in the 18th century when Francis Blomefield visited.
-Attached to the tower on both sides are remains of the nave west wall.
+The tower and a fragment of the north wall of the nave remain Attached to the tower on both sides are remains of the nave west wall.
 The plan of the rest of the church is not discernible in the grass, but Blomefield estimated the building to have been 66 ft in length.

 The tower is in flint, with ashlar dressings.
 All the accessible stonework has been robbed, leaving gaping voids where the tower arch and a large west window used to be.
-The nave roofline is still obvious, with a string course running round the tower at its gutter level.
-Above this, the corner quoins are mostly intact.
-A narrower string course runs round at the sill level of the sound-holes, but the stonework of these has been robbed and the top of the tower is missing.
-Putlog holes are obvious.

 The ruin is a Grade II listed building.